HMS Amazon (1799): West Indies and Atlantic

 Amazon went on to join Nelson in the chase to the West Indies and back of Pierre-Charles Villeneuve's fleet during the Trafalgar Campaign.
 During the voyage across the Atlantic, Nelson wanted to pass on specific instructions to his captains about how he wished to engage the French, but did not want to lose time by ordering his ships to stop.
 Instead he gave the plans to Parker, who the naval officer Pulteney Malcolm described as the 'best frigate captain in the service', and Parker sped along the line in Amazon, delivering the instructions so efficiently that the fleet lost 'hardly a yard of ground'.
 Once more in European waters after the fleet's return, Amazon captured the Spanish privateer Principe de la Paz off Ushant on 17 September 1805.
 Principe was armed with twenty-four 9-pounder guns and four swivels.
 Her crew of 160 men were principally French.
 She had been out five weeks and had captured the packet Prince of Wales from Lisbon, and the letter of marque Lady Nelson, which had been sailing from Virginia to Glasgow.
 A number of Lady Nelson's crew were aboard Principe, as was a considerable amount of specie.

 Amazon was not present for the Battle of Trafalgar on 21 October.
 The ship was back in the Atlantic in the following year, this time as part of Vice-Admiral Sir John Borlase Warren's pursuit of Jean-Baptiste Philibert Willaumez.
 When Warren's fleet unexpectedly encountered a separate French fleet under Charles-Alexandre Léon Durand Linois, Amazon became involved in the resulting action of 13 March 1806.
 During the battle she hunted down and captured the French 40-gun frigate Belle Poule in a running engagement.
 Amazon lost four killed and five wounded during the engagement, while Belle Poule lost six killed and 24 wounded.

 On 28 August 1807 Amazon and the 14-gun cutter HMS Cockatrice were in company at the capture of the Danish ship Speculation and so shared in the prize money for her.
 Amazon captured the French 14-gun privateer Général Pérignon on 21 January 1810, after a chase of 160 miles.
-Général Pérignon, of eighty-three men, had left Saint Malo on 8 January and captured the brig Unanimity, from Oporto.
+Général Pérignon, of eighty-three men, had left Saint Malo on 8 January and captured the brig Unanimity, from Porto.
 Parker stated that Général Pérignon's superior sailing had enabled her to cruise successfully against British trade since the commencement of the war.
 Captain John Joyce succeeded Parker as captain in May, however Parker resumed command in February 1811 and captured the French 14-gun privateer Cupidon on 23 March of the same year.
 Cupidon, of eighty-two men, was two days out of Bayonne.